 Include a playstand to encourage play.
 Most playstands feature toy hooks from which you can suspend your bird's favorite toys.
 Also, stand a Treat Puzzler or scatter suitable foot toys on the playstand base to increase the fun.

-Hide a Bird Kong, any number of the build-your-own bird toy components, or a variety of treats throughout the room for your bird to find.
+Hide any number of the build-your-own bird toy components or a variety of treats throughout the room for your bird to find.

 No matter how you encourage activity and exercise, the most beneficial aspect of your bird's time outside the cage remains his opportunity to interact with you.
 For some birds this includes playing fetch with a paper ball.
 Other birds like to find cholla chunks stuffed full of tasty treats you've hidden around the room.
 Still others enjoy being trained with educational toys such as the Teach Box & Bank, Colored Cubes, or Rings Game.
 The important thing is to keep each interaction spirited, focused, and memorable.
 Doing so will ensure your bird remains active, engaged, and happy.

 Cable Comfy Perch

 helps relieve cage stress, boredom and related feather picking.

 provide an acrobatic outlet for birds and allow them a place to play outside the cage.